 The pink and white blossoms have become an evergreen tradition in the nation’s capital, in large part due to the careful care of the Tree Crew.
 Though the National Cherry Blossom Festival is only four weeks long, the National Park Service arborists work year-round to ensure the health of the trees.

 On average, a cherry blossom lives and grows for 25 years.
 However, the arborists of the Tree Crew have developed the care and conditions necessary to help several cherry blossoms reach twice that age.
-A handful of cherry blossoms are even originals from the 1912 gift, meaning these are more than a century old.
+A handful of cherry blossoms are even originals from the 1912 gift, meaning they are more than a century old.

 ALL ABOARD THE BLOOM MOBILE